dbt-labs/docs.getdbt.com/website/blog/dbt-tutorials/2021-12-05-how-to-build-a-mature-dbt-project-from-scratch.md

 # Building a Mature dbt Project from Scratch

-## Introduction

-*"[We would love to have] A maturity curve of an end-to-end dbt implementation for each version of dbt ....
-There are so many features in dbt now but it'd be great to understand, "what is the minimum set of dbt features/components that need to go into a base-level dbt implementation?...and then what are the things that are extra credit?" - Will Weld on the dbt Slack.*
+> *[We would love to have] A maturity curve of an end-to-end dbt implementation for each version of dbt ....
+There are so many features in dbt now but it'd be great to understand, "what is the minimum set of dbt features/components that need to go into a base-level dbt implementation?...and then what are the things that are extra credit?"*
+-*Will Weld on dbt Community Slack*

-One question we hear time and time again is this - what does it look like to progress through the different stages of maturity on a dbt project.
-When Will posed this question on the Slack, it got me thinking about what it would take to create a framework for dbt project maturity.
+One question we hear time and time again is this - what does it look like to progress through the different stages of maturity on a dbt project?

+When Will posed this question on Slack, it got me thinking about what it would take to create a framework for dbt project maturity.
 <!--truncate-->
 As an analytics engineer on the professional services team at dbt Labs, my teammates and I have had the unique opportunity to work on an unusually high number dbt projects at organizations ranging from tiny startups to Fortune 500 companies and everything in between.
 From this vantage point, we have gained a unique understanding of the dbt adoption curve - how companies actually implement and expand their usage of dbt.